EKarton/Photos-Drive/apps/cli-client/README.md

 3. Next, the cli will prompt you to specify a place to store the configs.
 You can store it locally or on MongoDB.

+   For simplicity, select `2`.
+It will then ask you to enter the file name of your config.

    ![Config choices](./docs/images/setting-up-infra/config-choices.png)

-   Select `2` for now.

-4. It will now prompt you to log into MongoDB.

-5. Next, it will ask you to add a MongoDB database to store your photos metadata.
-It will prompt you to enter a name for your first database, and to log into the database account:
+4. Next, it will ask you to add a MongoDB database to store your pictures / videos metadata.
+It will prompt you to enter a name for your first database, and its read-write connection string:

    ```terminal
    First, let's log into your first Mongo DB account.
    Enter name of your first Mongo DB account:
    ```

-6. Finally,
+5. Finally, it will ask you to add your Google Photos account to store your pictures / videos.
+It will prompt you to enter a name for your first Google Photos account, and a Google Photos Client ID and Google Photos Client Secret.

+6. After specifying the name, client ID, and client secret, it will return a URL to authenticate.
+Copy-paste the URL to your browser and follow the instructions on the browser:

 ## Getting Started to Contribute